jonidacali/TwitterClient/README.md

     * User can then enter a new tweet and post this to tweeter
     * User is taken back to home timeline with new tweet visible in timeline

-Advanced: Improve user interface and theme the app to feel "twitter branded"
+*Advanced: Improve user interface and theme the app to feel "twitter branded"

+*Advanced: User can open the twitter app offline and see latest loaded tweets Tweets are persisted into sqlite and can be displayed from the local db

 Stories Not Attempted:

 Advanced: User can refresh tweets timeline by pulling down to refresh (i.e pull-to-refresh)

-Advanced: User can open the twitter app offline and see last loaded tweets

-Tweets are persisted into sqlite and can be displayed from the local DB

 Advanced: User can tap a tweet to display a "detailed" view of that tweet

 Advanced: User can select "reply" from detail view to respond to a tweet

-Advanced: Improve the user interface and theme the app to feel "twitter branded"

 Bonus: User can see embedded image media within the tweet detail view